Create a Modern Kitchen with Dark Kitchen Cabinets

 The dramatic pop of a dark cabinet or island against crisp white cabinetry is another popular kitchen design scheme.
 Like the Ellison and Bella cabinetry kitchen featured by Medallion shown above.
 Alternating dark and light wall cabinetry breaks up the work areas, and provides a dynamic visual flow to the kitchen.
 Here, the dark cabinets and open shelving combined with a mirrored backdrop creates the kitchen’s focal point.

-If you have a galley-style kitchen, consider a design like the one to the right by Merillat, with crisp white islands on the wall and a contrasting dark Kona Island with barstool seating.
+If you have a galley-style kitchen, consider a design with crisp white islands on the wall and a contrasting dark island with barstool seating.

 Tip: Try placing a long dark counter island near a galley-style wall of white cabinetry, or alternate dark and light wall cabinetry for a whimsical modern effect.